Ilzaam (1954 film)

-Ilzaam is a 1954 Indian Hindi-language film directed by R. C. Talwar starring Meena Kumari, Kishore Kumar in lead roles.
+Ilzam is a 1954 Indian Hindi-language film directed by R. C. Talwar and starring Meena Kumari and Kishore Kumar in lead roles.
 Madan Mohan gave the music of the film.

 Plot

 The urban settled boy Rajan falls in love with a village happy-go-lucky girl Kamli but his mother is against their relationship.
 Situations occur when their relationship faces a blue.
 What happens next?
 Will they come together?